|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Reasons for Test TOP

-Upper GI endoscopy may be recommended if you have:
+Upper GI endoscopy may be done to look for reasons behind:

 Possible Complications TOP